-In the 1970s, with support from the Older Americans Act legislation, the agency began offering additional programs to the elderly.
-The number of Centers where we offered congregate meals, health services, social activities, arts & crafts, counseling, and bingo expanded to 13 by 1979.
-With a greater emphasis on providing services in various locations, the agency changed its name to Senior Service Centers of the Albany Area, Inc..
-Transportation services were was added in the early 80’s and today we transport hundreds of older adults to medical appointments, community dining centers, and grocery shopping.
+In the 1970s, with support from the Older Americans Act legislation, the agency began offering additional programs to local seniors.
+The number of centers that offered congregate meals, health services, social activities, arts & crafts, counseling, and bingo expanded to 13 locations by 1979.
+With a greater emphasis on providing services in various locations, the agency changed its name to Senior Service Centers of the Albany Area, Inc.

-In 1985, Newgate, one of the first social model adult day programs in the area was started, and in 1986, at the request of the Albany County Department of the Aging, we took on the Meals on Wheels program.
-During that first year, just fewer than 100,000 meals were served.
-By 1989, the Meals on Wheels program was expanded to include the non-elderly disabled and since its inception close to 8 million meals have been prepared and delivered.
+Newgate was one of the first social model adult day programs in the area and was started in 1985.
+In 1986, the Albany County Department of Aging requested the involvement of the organization to run their Home Delivered Meals Program.
+Nearly 100,000 meals were served during the first year of participation, and by 1989, the program was expanded to include the non-elderly disabled population.
+Nearly 8 million meals have been prepared and delivered since making this change.

 The early 1990’s marked the beginning of another new era and consequently a name change to Senior Services of Albany.
 New programs such as services for caregivers and health insurance counseling we added and social workers were hired to help navigate increasingly difficult government programs.
 Moving into the 21st Century, the organization continued to grow and develop new opportunities for the local senior population.